Totix82/JenkinsPipelineGitHub/README.md

 But there's one important difference between these two options.
 In first case if the try section raises an exception the overall build status won't be changed (so echo currentBuild.result => SUCCESS).
 In the second case you overall build will fail (so echo currentBuild.result => FAILURE).

 This is important, because you can always fail the overall build in first case (by setting currentBuild.result = 'FAILURE') but you can't repair build in second option (currentBuild.result = 'SUCCESS' won't work).

+# Run the Pipeline

+Run the pipeline and find the clone in /var/lib/jenkins/workspace/clone-apache-commons-io